gguzman/javascript-challenges-arrays/README.md

 };
 ```
 >While this solution works, it has a time complexity of O(N2).Surely there must be a better solution...
+>You can choose to solve this problem without obeying the O(1) memory constraint.
+Once you have solved it, you will be able to look at other people's solutions!

+>If you do want to solve it within the memory limit, the restrictions on the values a[i] are critical in this problem.
+Changing the array in place doesn't require extra memory.

 #### Solution 2.- The memory approach
 ```